William McGregor Paxton: Career

 Paxton and several other Bostonian artists were inspired by Johannes Vermeer.
 The Metropolitan Museum of Art says of Paxton's Tea Leaves (1909) in their collection:

 Paxton employed a technique where only one area in his compositions was entirely in focus, while the rest was somewhat blurred, something he called "binocular vision" and credited to Vermeer.
 He began to employ this system in his own work, including The New Necklace, where only the gold beads are sharply defined while the rest of the objects in the composition have softer, blurrier edges.

 Paxton is one of the key figures in the Boston School of painting and a co-founder of The Guild of Boston Artists with Frank Weston Benson and Edmund Charles Tarbell.
+As a member of the St. Botolph Club, Paxton played baseball with sculptor and friend Cyrus Dallin.
 Between 1926 and 1927, he was interviewed by Dewitt Lockman with 85 other artists and architects associated with the National Academy of Design.
 Records from the interview are held at the New York Historical Society and the Archives of American Art.
 Paxton was made a full member of the National Academy of Design in 1928.

 Paxton died of a heart attack when he was painting his wife in their Montvale Road living room.
 He was 72 years of age.
 An exhibition was held in his memory at the Museum of Fine Arts, Boston from November 19 through December 14, 1941.
 His papers—including sketches, correspondence, and photographs—are held at the Archives of American Art at the Smithsonian Institution in Washington, D.C.